Updated January 19, 2019

 Guided tours can be arranged for groups from 1 to 25 people for 80 € prior reservation.

 As I said in the introduction, I think it’s worth seeing.
-The photographs that are obtained from the base, like the one of the heading of this post, are very original and curious.
+Photographs obtained from the base, like the one of the heading of this post, are very original and curious.

 But the inside, I think can be avoided.
 You can visit 5 of the spheres.
 There are permanent and temporary exhibitions.
 From all of them you can see different panoramas of the city, but they are not very good, especially if it is misty.

 But unfortunately, the best panorama, the one of the superior sphere, is reserved for

 customers of the restaurant (menu for two people from 120 €).
 Luckily there is another restaurant on the way out called The Terrace, serving fast food, drinks and snacks.

 The tubes that communicate the spheres are much wider than they might look on the outside.
 Inside there are stairs, escalators and elevators.